mayamard/PSY6422/README.md

 index.Rmd: markdown file for the project

-index.html: knitted version of the markdown file
+index.html: knitted html version of the markdown file

-markdown_240189002.pdf: pdf file rendered in markdown
+index_240189002.pdf: knitted pdf version of the markdown file

+/renv: contains project's private library where all required packages are installed

+renv.lock: snapshot of all packages, including versions and sources used